freight-trust/makerdao/README.md

 ![](customs_overview.png)

 All lent funds are secured by the underlying document, which is transmitted to customs through either Freight Trust or a 3rd party provider.

+The process of 'liquidiation', what CBP calls removing the liability against imported cargo, can last up to 11 months and 29 days.
+That is to say that tariff's paid are really just a deposit: you may end up oweing more than your calculated tariff depending on CBP's assesment.

 ###  Clearing, Settlement and Jurisdictional information